 - 1/4 cup sour cream ( or use more yogurt, but I prefer the sour cream)

 - 1 tablespoon olive oil

-- 1 –2 tablespoons shallots- very finely diced
+- 1 –2 tablespoons red onion or shallots- very finely diced

 - Lime zest

 - microgreens or edible flowers (coriander flowers, borage, nasturtiums)

 - swirl of yogurt or 3 tablespoons sour cream, thinned with 1 tablespoon water

 - Place the first 12 ingredients in a blender and blend until smooth.
 Refrigerate until serving.
 You can make this a day ahead.
 Taste and adjust salt, spice level, and acid to your liking.

 - Prep any garnishes you are using, finely dicing cucumber and shallot, slicing scallions, etc.